+The meteorologist Edward Lorenz has described a three-dimensional system of ordinary differential equations to predict weather patterns \cite{Lorenz}.
+The Lorenz equations also arise in simplified models for lasers, dynamos, thermosyphons, electric circuits, chemical reactions, etc. And for some choices of parameters, it has knotted periodic orbits, which are called \emph{Lorenz links}.
+Lorenz links have been given special attention, especially Lorenz knots which are \emph{satellites}.

-There is a conjecture about satellite Lorenz knots, called Lorenz satellite conjecture, which claims that satellite Lorenz knots have companions and patterns equivalent to Lorenz knots (see \cite[Conjecture 1.2]{de2021satellites}).
+There is a conjecture about satellite Lorenz knots, called the Lorenz satellite conjecture, which claims that satellite Lorenz knots have companions and patterns equivalent to Lorenz knots (see \cite[Conjecture 1.2]{de2021satellites}).

-The converse of Lorenz satellite conjecture is a question that naturally arises.
+The converse of the Lorenz satellite conjecture is a question that naturally arises.
 See \cite[Question 1.4]{de2021satellites}.
-More precisely, it wonders: \begin{question} Let $K_1$ and $K_2$ be Lorenz knots.
+More precisely: \begin{question} Let $K_1$ and $K_2$ be Lorenz knots.
 Is the satellite knot with pattern $K_1$ and companion $K_2$ also a Lorenz knot? \end{question}

 The first results addressing this question gave some partial positive answers.
-The first one was given by Birman and Williams in 1980 when they proved that if $K$ is a Lorenz knot with crossing number $c$ and $a, b’$ are arbitrary coprime positive integers, then the satellite knot with companion the Lorenz knot $K$ and pattern the torus knot $T(a, b’+ ac)$ is a Lorenz knot \cite[Theorem 6.2]{Knottedperiodicorbits} (this result is valid, but not as general as it is claimed to be if we fix the standard longitudes as we will see in Remark~\ref{remark}).
-The next results that address Question~\ref{mainquestion} were given by de Paiva and Purcell when they proved that the answer to Question~\ref{mainquestion} is yes to large families of Lorenz knots \cite[Theorem 1.3, Theorem 6.1, and Theorem 6.2]{de2021satellites}.
+The first was given by Birman and Williams in 1980 when they proved that if $K$ is a Lorenz knot with crossing number $c$ and $a, b’$ are arbitrary coprime positive integers, then the satellite knot with companion the Lorenz knot $K$ and pattern the torus knot $T(a, b’+ ac)$ is a Lorenz knot \cite[Theorem 6.2]{Knottedperiodicorbits} (this result is valid, but not as general as it is claimed to be if we fix the standard longitudes as we will see in Remark~\ref{remark}). de Paiva and Purcell proved that the answer to Question~\ref{mainquestion} is yes for large families of Lorenz knots \cite[Theorem 1.3, Theorem 6.1, and Theorem 6.2]{de2021satellites}.

-In this paper we find infinitely many satellite knots which are not Lorenz knots but have Lorenz knots as companions and patterns.
-Therefore, we give the first negative answer to Question~\ref{mainquestion}.
+As a corollary of Theorem~\ref{main}, we find infinitely many satellite knots which are not Lorenz knots but have Lorenz knots as companions and patterns: